EmreYYZ/alev/README.md

 The bot currently uses TMI.js so you may need to look at its docs on how to generate a oAuth token and so on.
 Without one, the code won't work.
 Reading Twitch API docs would also help because the bot directly uses twitch api for some commands.

 The bot pulls the tv show, movie and suggestion data from the Trakt.TV API.

+## Requirements

+NodeJS & TMI.js & Trakt API

 ## Commands
 - - -